opensafely-core/stata-docker/README.md

 [https://github.com/opensafely/server-instructions](https://github.com/opensafely/server-instruction)
 to the new version.

+You will also need to update the organisation-wide `STATA_LICENSE` GitHub secret.

 The process above uses the current stata-mp docker image to run stata's `stinit` process which can validate the license details.
 This script is interactive, so we use the `expect` tool to provide it the input it needs (see